-Every doctor in America.
-Nearly $1 trillion in health spending.
+Every doctor and facility in America. $1.8 trillion in health spending.

 We’ve stitched together billions of healthcare interactions so you can make informed, confident decisions.
 Our data is patient de-identified and secure, and it’s refreshed every 48 hours.

-The number of Americans whose experiences are represented by our data.
+The number of people in the US whose experiences are represented by our data.

-The number of practicing doctors who are your potential matches on Amino.
+The number of practicing doctors and facilities that are your potential matches on Amino.

 100% of Medicare data